Paklock/HackRF1/Differences-Between-H1-and-H2-models.md

 **You can solder a laptop / tablet speaker in H1 speaker pads.** In order to enable it, you will need to install MAYHEM firmware, where you can also configure under **OPTIONS -> INTERFACE** the addition of a SPEAKER button on your top status bar.

 ### "Audio devil may be in the details"
-Since the firmware is shared between H1 and H2, on Portapack H2 you end up powering up TWO speaker amplifiers: The one inside AK4951 IC, and the extra CS8122S one.
+Since the firmware is shared between H1 and H2, on Portapack H2 you end up powering TWO speaker amplifiers: The one inside AK4951 IC, and the extra CS8122S one.

 # Power Supply